FireHead90544/PWUtils/README.md

 # PWUtils

+*ANNOUNCEMENT: So, I recently have been seeing some traffic activity on this repository and just wanted to let everybody know that I have stopped working on this repo since a long time, so most stuffs might not work as intended.
+I have no plans in fixing things as of now, but surely in future I'll be pushing updates to this repository.
+Until then if anyone else want to contribute to the repo, you may create an issue/pull request for the same.*

 Some of the utilities I made to facilitate me while using PhysicsWallah's website.
 <img src="https://user-images.githubusercontent.com/55452780/173436175-f99671ac-cc21-48b1-aa0a-eb54c2b57d2d.png" align="right" title="All the image rights goes to their respective owners PW, the logo's just been modified by me by adding a few more illustrations to it.">